UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

    of files or using XML, JSON or bespoke metadata formats.

--  Repository managers can put *DataCrates* on the web with the `CATALOG.html` file giving a detailed 'peek' inside the dataset.
+-  Repository managers can put *DataCrates* on the web with the `CATALOG.html` file giving a detailed 'peek' inside the dataset's contents and context.

 -  In a *Bagged DataCrate* the metadata files `CATALOG.html` and `CATALOG.json` are not in the Bagit payload directory (`/data`), and hence can be changed